 At Intersen level, more intensive coaching, also once a week, encourages strategising, decision-making and concentration.
 Matches are played against both local schools and other ISASA schools.

-Every year the Marist Primary School undertakes a production, alternating between the Intersen and Foundation Phases, in which every child participates.
-Every third year, a Musical Production involving learners from Grade 3 to Grade 7 is produced.
+Every year the Marist Primary School undertakes a production, alternating between the Intersen and Foundation Phases, in which every student participates.
+Every third year, a Musical Production involving students from Grade 3 to Grade 7 is produced.

 Learners ranging from Grade 00 to Grade 7, participate in the annual Southern Festival of Arts.
 Items performed include poetry, dramatised poetry, reading, choral verse, singing, dance, art and many more.

-The aim of our Safety Team is to introduce the Primary School learners in Grades 5 – 7 to basic safety practices and elementary First Aid.
-This team of twenty active and highly motivated young learners receives training and regular assessments.
+The aim of our Safety Team is to introduce the Primary School students in Grades 5 – 7 to basic safety practices and elementary First Aid.
+This team of twenty active and highly motivated young students receives training and regular assessments.